 - Hold a current Commonwealth Health Care Card (including Low Income Health Care Card);

 Hold one of three current Department of Veterans' Affairs concession cards:

 - Total and Permanent Incapacity Gold Repatriation Health Card;

 Homeowners, renters and small businesses are eligible for the program.
 If you're renting, you'll need your landlord's permission before installing some of the energy-saving products.

 A number of other conditions apply.
 Check your eligibility on the Essential Services Commission of South Australia website.

 The incentives offered are different for each of the participating energy retailers and could include assistance for:

-- improving the efficiency of your hot water system
+- replacing or upgrading your hot water system

 - upgrading to a more efficient heating and cooling system